bor0/gidti/manuscript/chapter5.md

 data A a b = A_inst a b
 ```

-What this does is it will create a new type that accepts two arguments, `a` and `b`.
-Valid types are `A Nat Bool`, `A Nat Nat`, etc. Think of it as a product type.
-The `A_inst` part is actually the type constructor that instantiates an object of such type:
+This will create a new type that accepts two arguments, `a` and `b`.
+Valid types are `A Nat Bool`, `A Nat Nat`, etc. The `A_inst` part is actually the type constructor that instantiates an object of such type:

 ```
 Idris> A_inst True True